BIBLE EXPLORE

 Today we will hear about how Jesus chose ordinary, everyday people to help Him teach other people about God’s love.
 They weren’t special, or very clever, or very talented.
 They were just people!
 Can you think of some ways that you can be a fisher of men too?

 This talk was shared with the children at All Saints Hataitai, by unpacking the story of Jesus calling the disciples piece by piece.
 As the story was unpacked, the children were engaged and responsive to the different props.
-Each prop is taken out the box and placed in a consecutive order on the floor.
+Each prop is taken out of the box and placed in a consecutive order on the floor.
 Once the story had been told, all the props were put back in the box and the children recalled the story and remembered the visual cues for each part.

 What you need